aybrkm/foss/README.md

  └─ seed.ts                # Demo workspace seeder
 ```

-Use the seed data as a template to import your own workspace; once `DATABASE_URL` points to a live Postgres instance, the UI is ready to operate with production data.
+Running the seed script now simply wipes every table so you can start from scratch; once `DATABASE_URL` points to a live Postgres instance, the UI is ready for your own data.